Pandora Mix Tape; Yoga and Disability Justice; join us for a fireside chat on disability Justice with Jess.

 Click HERE to access the interview!

-Jess Dene Schlesinger and Mushim Ikeda talk Access-Centered Movement and Meditation on KPFA’s Talk It Out Radio.
+Jess and Mushim Ikeda talk Access-Centered Movement and Meditation on KPFA’s Talk It Out Radio.
 [LISTEN]

-By incorporating a Disability Justice framework (a movement founded and led by disabled, queer People of Color), trauma-informed language, and my lived experience as a disabled queer with chronic illness, I created a framework for teaching somatic-movement called Access–Centered Movement .
-The term “access-centered” was given to me by a Disability Justice activist in response to so many non-disabled movement teachers using the phrases “accessible” and “for all bodies” for their classes without doing the work necessary to be available for people with disabilities (I recognize the movement teachers using the phrase “all bodies” that are doing great work).
-Although well-intended, the impact has been harmful for those of us who are disabled, show up to a class, and quickly realize that it is not accessible for our bodies.
+By incorporating a Disability Justice framework (a movement founded and led by disabled, queer People of Color), trauma-informed language, and my lived experience as a disabled queer with chronic illness, I created a framework for teaching called Access–Centered Movement .
+While this framework was originally created for teaching somatic – movement, it can be applied to almost any offering.
+The term “Access-Centered” was given to me by a friend in response to so many non-disabled movement teachers using the phrases “accessible” and “for all bodies” for their classes without doing the work necessary to be available for people with disabilities (I recognize the movement teachers using the phrase “all bodies” that are doing great work).
+Although well-intended, the impact has been harmful for those of us who are disabled, show up to a class, and quickly realize that it is not accessible for our bodyminds (bodies and minds).
 Unfortunately, within capitalism and with limited resources, most environments are not accessible for all bodies.
-Using the phrase Access-Centered means that we are describing a process instead of a state of being, that we are radically prioritizing intersectional access, constantly striving to be more accessible, and using a Disability Justice framework.
+Using the phrase Access-Centered means that we are describing access as a verb instead of a state of being, that we are thinking about access intersectionally (meaning that we do not think about access solely in regards to disability: we also think of it in regards to our other identities such as race, gender, sexuality, language, class, etc.), we are constantly striving to be more accessible and using accountability processes when we are not, and are using a Disability Justice framework.

-When I center access for my classes, the first thing I think about is the tangible accessibility of a space: a.k.a. are people able to get through the door or participate in some way?
+When I center access for my classes, the first thing I think about is the tangible accessibility of a space: a.k.a. are people able to get through the door or participate in some way (possibly virtually)?
 I specifically search for buildings that are already accessible for many different types of disabilities: a space that is fragrance free, wheelchair accessible, has non-fluorescent lighting, near wheelchair accessible public transportation, has a parking lot, and provides a multitude of props and mats for people to use (important for financial and physical accessibility).
-I do not offer childcare and I do not have an ASL interpreter for every class.
+I do not offer childcare and I do not have an ASL interpreter for every class (hiring an ASL interpreter is expensive and so, for my classes, I have had to ask that people reach out to me ahead of time if they need one).
 I am a low-income teacher; my classes are donation-based with no one turned away for lack of funds (financial access for a community that often does not have funds or assets) and so I cannot afford this out-of-pocket.
 I am transparent about this (which prevents people from showing up to my classes only to realize their access needs will not be met) and I do not offer excuses because it is not helpful.
-I am not a bad person because I do not have the resources to make my classes universally accessible and it is awful that certain communities do not have access to my classes.
+I am not a bad person because I do not have the resources to make my classes universally accessible and it is awful that some communities do not have access to my classes.
 Part of centering access means that I am constantly trying to do better.
-I offer trade to ASL interpreters in exchange for coming to my classes (this does require advanced notice from the deaf student) and I am researching how to offer live streaming for folks who are not able to leave their homes.
-Soon I hope to have grant money so that I can offer Access-Centered Movement in as accessible of an environment as possible without putting that cost on my students.
+I offer trade to ASL interpreters in exchange for coming to my classes (this does require advanced notice from the Deaf student), reach out to community members to get affordable access support, and I am working on offering more classes and events through live streaming so that people who are not able to leave their homes can participate.
+Access-Centered Movement has been applying to grants so that we will have the resources needed to hire ASL interpreters, childcare, closed captioning, and more with the goal of making EVERY single class and event as accessible as possible.
+While this is not our current reality, we have made sure that our Access-Centered Dance Parties are as Access-Centered as possible for our community.

 The next thing that I think about is the movements that I offer.
-Am I offering a variety of movement that can be accessible for many different bodyminds?
-I have 17+ years in a disabled bodymind and have had the privilege to be able to go to physical and psychotherapy —I may have knowledge that not all teachers have.
+Am I offering movements that can be accessible for many different bodyminds?
+There are two different models that are used in the Access-Centered Framework: finding the common movements that everyone participating can do and offering variations of movements so that everyone can participate, even if they are not doing the same thing.
+Learning these different variables takes time and practice (very soon, people will be able to learn how to do this in our 6-month certification program)!
+I have 18+ years in a disabled bodymind and have had the privilege to be able to go to physical and psychotherapy —I may have knowledge that not all teachers have.
 Still, there are many different free online videos that show variations of poses and movements for different bodies (they are often marketed for teaching to seniors).
 I do my research to make sure that I have seated, standing, and lying down variations for every sequence.
 I think about variations for limitations in arms, legs, the spine, hands, feet, etc. I understand that different variations may be needed for different sized bodies and different amounts of flesh.
 I offer detailed verbal instructions for anyone who cannot see my example poses, for people who do not learn visually, and for when I am not able to physically demonstrate a pose.
 When thinking about the developmental and emotional needs of my students, I make sure that I speak slowly and clearly and repeat instructions.
+I try to use simple language without larger or complicated words to reach as many people as possible.
 I am aware that people with anxiety, trauma, and/or asthma can have a hard time accessing the breath and so I offer different ways to approach mindful movement and meditation.
 Principally, I assume nothing about my students and am prepared to offer different movements depending on their diverse needs.
-With so many variations, I make sure to offer space and silence in between instructions so that my students do not feel overwhelmed.
+When using the variation model, I make sure to offer space and silence in between instructions so that my students do not feel overwhelmed.

 Though I have had to use physical therapy for every part of my body, I am one bodymind in a sea of billions.
 There are times when I do not have a variation for a student in my class because I do not know one off the top of my head.
 Access and disability are inherently linked: no one is too sick or too disabled to participate in my classes.
 So, rather than making this the student’s problem or gaslighting by suggesting that they are not able to participate, I offer cultural humility, empathy, and my commitment that I will continue to try to offer variations that work for as many people’s needs as possible.